WrestleMania X8: Storylines

 The secondary feud leading into WrestleMania X8 involved Triple H against the Undisputed WWF Champion Chris Jericho and Stephanie McMahon.
-At the Royal Rumble, Jericho defeated The Rock to retain the Undisputed WWF Championship on the same event where Triple H earned his opportunity to compete for the Undisputed WWF Championship at WrestleMania by winning the Royal Rumble match, last eliminating Kurt Angle.
-The following night on Raw, Triple H interrupted Jericho and warned that he would prove him that he's worthy enough to be in the main event.
-Meanwhile, some hostility between Triple H and his wife Stephanie was starting to show, with the face Triple H tired of Stephanie's heel characteristics.
-In order to recover their relationship, Stephanie suggested on Raw that the two should renew their wedding vows on the following week.
+At the Royal Rumble, Jericho defeated The Rock to retain the WWF Undisputed Championship.
+On the same night, Triple H earned his opportunity to compete for the WWF Undisputed Championship at WrestleMania by winning the Royal Rumble match, last eliminating Kurt Angle.
+The following night on Raw, Triple H interrupted Jericho and warned Jericho that he would win the WWF Undisputed Championship.
+Meanwhile, some hostility between Triple H and his wife Stephanie was starting to show, with the face Triple H growing tired of Stephanie's heel characteristics.
+In order to repair their relationship, Stephanie suggested on Raw that the two should renew their wedding vows on the following week.
 At first Triple H refused, but Stephanie revealed that she was pregnant, making him change his mind.
-To further prove it, the two met a doctor on the next episode of SmackDown! with ultrasound images.
-On the February 11 episode of Raw just before the wedding, Triple H was met with a phone call by his mother-in-law Linda McMahon, who had sent him a video tape revealing that the doctor was in fact an actor and that Stephanie was not pregnant.
-At the wedding, Triple H turned on Stephanie and attacked her along with her father Mr. McMahon, saying that their marriage was now over.
-During these weeks, Kurt Angle was given a match with Triple H's WrestleMania title shot on the line at No Way Out.
-In revenge for the ruined wedding, Mr. McMahon granted Stephanie the chance to be the special guest referee for the match.
+To further prove Stephanie's claim, the two met a doctor on the next episode of SmackDown! with ultrasound images.
+On the February 11 episode of Raw just minutes before the wedding ceremony, Triple H received a phone call from his mother-in-law Linda McMahon, who had sent him a video tape revealing that the doctor was, in fact, an actor and that Stephanie was not pregnant.
+At the wedding, Triple H turned on Stephanie and attacked her, along with her father Mr. McMahon, saying that their marriage was now over.
+In the meantime, Kurt Angle was given a match with Triple H at No Way Out, with Triple H's WrestleMania title shot on the line.
+In revenge for the ruined wedding, Mr. McMahon appointed Stephanie as the special guest referee for the match.
 At No Way Out, with clear bias from Stephanie, Angle defeated Triple H for the title shot.
-The following night on Raw, WWF co-owner Ric Flair granted Triple H a rematch with Stephanie barred from the ring, enabling him to regain his title shot at Chris Jericho.
-On the February 21 episode of SmackDown!, Jericho met with Stephanie and put their differences in the past, ending with Stephanie accepting Jericho's proposal to be his new business partner.
+The following night on Raw, WWF co-owner Ric Flair granted Triple H a rematch with Stephanie barred from ringside, enabling him to successfully regain his title shot at Chris Jericho.
+On the February 21 episode of SmackDown!, Jericho met with Stephanie and the two decided put their differences in the past, ending with Stephanie accepting Jericho's proposal to be his new business partner.
 To further the feud, Jericho later speculated that he ended the marriage by causing Triple H's quadriceps muscle to (legit) tear during their WWF Tag Team Championship match on the May 21, 2001 episode of Raw Is War, thus diverting Triple H's attention to his wife.
-Under the divorce settlement for the two, the assets would be split between them "fifty-fifty" to Stephanie's disgust.
+Under the divorce settlement for the two, the assets would be split between them "50/50" to Stephanie's disgust.
 Among the assets were Triple H's first wrestling robe, Stephanie's Corvette (which Triple H later gave to her with half of it cut off) and Triple H's bulldog Lucy.
-Stephanie managed to win Lucy in the settlement and later on the March 11 episode of Raw sent Jericho to walk the dog.
-Displeased about this, Jericho tied Lucy to a limousine and ordered the unknowing driver to buy some air fresheners, running Lucy over into a critical condition by accident.
+Stephanie managed to win Lucy in the settlement, and on the March 11 episode of Raw, sent Jericho to walk the dog.
+Displeased about this, Jericho tied Lucy to a limousine and ordered the unknowing driver to buy some air fresheners, which resulted in the driver running Lucy over into a critical condition by accident.
 Wanting retribution, Triple H stormed into the arena and tried to attack Stephanie, but he was met with two sledgehammer shots to his recovered leg by Jericho.
-On the following episode of SmackDown!, Stephanie noted that the sledgehammer shots had left Triple H's quad in a condition that one false move in his WrestleMania match could reinjure his quadriceps once again.
+On the following episode of SmackDown!, Stephanie noted that the sledgehammer shots had left Triple H's quad in such a critical condition, that one false move in his WrestleMania match could reinjure his quadriceps once again.
 At the end of the show, Triple H and Jericho had a brawl in the ring that almost ended with a Pedigree on Stephanie.
 However, Jericho saved her and locked the Walls of Jericho on Triple H, leaving the show with the advantage.